Coronavirus Employees' Help

 Buying cover from mainstream insurers can be tricky.
 This is because insurers class you as a higher risk as they feel the chances of damage, theft or items going missing increase.

 Though we normally say to use comparison sites for your home insurance, on this occasion contacting a specialist or local broker can be the best option.
-Here's how to find a policy – see Cheap Home Insurance for more general tips.
+Here's how to find a policy (see Cheap Home Insurance and Cheap Contents Insurance for Tenants for more general tips).

 Call your home insurer and tell it what you're planning to do.
 It may extend your existing policy for a fee or a change to your premium – get a quote and compare it with the specialist options below.